Skip to main content

 Food on the Tour

 Nepal offers a diverse culinary scene that is as rich and varied as its culture.
-On this tour, you will have the opportunity to savor traditional Nepali meals, where staples include flavorful rice, lentils, and seasonal vegetables, often prepared with aromatic herbs and spices.
+On this Nepal Cultural Tour, you will have the opportunity to savor traditional Nepali meals, where staples include flavorful rice, lentils, and seasonal vegetables, often prepared with aromatic herbs and spices.
 Popular local dishes you can try include momo, dumplings filled with meat or vegetables, and thukpa, a comforting noodle soup that is perfect after a day of sightseeing.

 Many local eateries and restaurants serve these dishes in cozy, authentic settings, giving you a genuine taste of Nepalese flavors and dining traditions.
 Western food is also available, primarily in urban centers such as Kathmandu, Pokhara, and Tansen, making it easy to enjoy familiar favorites alongside local specialties.